UPHSL-CCS/midterm-exam-mickzxzkcim/README.md

 Data Structures: It uses dictionaries (PRICES) for structured data lookup and lists (orders, threads) to manage collections of items.

 ---
+## Reflection 🐾

+1. How did you implement concurrency in your code?
+Using Python's built-in threading module to run tasks at the same time.
+I loop through the list of all customer orders. (process_orders ) Then for I create a new thread and assign it the prepare_order function as its job. and to pass theespecific order's details. for thread.start() on each thread. this show them all, letting them run concurrently.
+This is why you see all the "Preparing..." messages print at once, followed by the time.sleep. and for this last use thread.join() in the final loop.
+This tells the main program to "wait here until all the threads you just started have finished their work."
+Once they are all done, the script moves on and prints "All orders completed."

+2. What challenges did you encounter while modularizing your program?
+My main challenge was that my validation code was not flexible.
+I tried to add new sizes just for coffee (like 'venti'), while keeping 'small, medium, large' for tea and juuice so it broke the program.
+When the user tried to order a 'small' tea, the code would fail.
+It was checking the word 'small' against the coffee size list ('venti') and didn't find it.
+The problem was that I had one single list of VALID_SIZES that was hard-coded to only use the coffee sizes.
+My "reusable" validation function was stuck using that one list for all drinks, which wasn't very modular at all.

+3. If you could enhance your simulation, what new feature would you add?
+Honestly, I don't know but maybe I wish it will not take orders from every name and process everything in one go.
+So I hope Ic could come up with it takes order and then process it and it will loop back to start by taking another order from different name.

+---
 ## 💻 Example Usage